 - have oily skin and/or acne

-- focus on personal appearance and behavior (because they think all eyes are on them)
+- focus on personal appearance and behavior

-4. Update immunizations.
-Immunizations can protect people from serious illnesses, so it's important that your teen receive them on time.
+6. Update immunizations.
+Immunizations can protect people from serious illnesses, so it's important that your teen get them on time.
 Immunization schedules can vary from office to office, so talk to your doctor about what to expect.

 - Encourage your teen to participate in a variety of activities, such as music, arts, sports, after-school clubs, and other activities of interest.

-- Praise accomplishments and provide support in areas where your teen is struggling.
+- Praise accomplishments and provide support in areas where your teen struggles.

 - Provide a quiet place to do homework.
-Minimize distractions, such as TV and cell phones.
+Minimize distractions, such as TV and digital devices.

-- Peer pressure can lead to dangerous activities, such as drinking or smoking.
-Know who your kids are spending time with and make sure that an adult is monitoring them.
+- Peer pressure can lead to risky behaviors, such as drinking or smoking.
+Know who your teen spends time with and make sure that an adult monitors them.

-- Your teen should brush his or her teeth twice daily, floss once a day, and see a dentist once every 6 months.
+- Teens should brush teeth twice daily, floss once a day, and see a dentist once every 6 months.

-- Look for signs of depression, which can include irritability, sadness, loss of interest in activities, poor academic performance, and talk of suicide.
+- Look for signs of depression, which can include irritability, sadness, loss of interest in activities, poor grades, and talk of suicide.

-- Talk to your teen about the dangers of smoking, alcohol, and drugs.
-Limit your teen's exposure to secondhand smoke, which increases the risk of heart and lung disease.
+- Talk to your teen about the dangers of smoking, vaping, alcohol, and drugs.

 - Teens should always wear a seatbelt while in a vehicle.
-Teach your teen to never get into a car with an intoxicated driver.
+Tell your teen to never get into a car with a driver who has been drinking or doing drugs.
 Instead, let your teen know to always call you for help.

-- Your teen should apply sunscreen of SPF 30 or higher at least 15 minutes before going outside and reapply about every 2 hours.
+- Teens should apply sunscreen of SPF 30 at least 15 minutes before going outside and reapply about every 2 hours.

 - Prevent gun injuries by not keeping a gun in the home.
 If you do have a gun, keep it unloaded and locked away.
 Ammunition should be locked up separately.
-Make sure kids cannot access the keys.
+Make sure kids can't get to the keys.

 These checkup sheets are consistent with the American Academy of Pediatrics (AAP)/Bright Futures guidelines.